 Otherwise, no further steps are required.

-When the CPM Client determines that the CPM User has read the message (e.g. by user confirmation) and allowed by local device’s settings, the CPM Client SHALL construct a read report according to the rules and procedures of [RFC5438] and [RFC5438Errata], with the following additional clarifications:
+When the CPM Client determines that the CPM User has read the message (e.g. by user confirmation) and allowed by local device’s settings, the CPM Client SHALL construct a read report according to the rules and procedures of [RFC5438] and [RFC5438Errata], with the following clarifications:.

+Using SIP MESSAGE procedure:

 If an IMDN-Record-Route header was received in the corresponding CPM Standalone Message, or in the CPM Chat Message, it SHALL include in the Request-URI the topmost entry from the IMDN-Route header;

 If no IMDN-Record-Route header was received in the corresponding CPM Standalone Message, or in the CPM Chat Message, it SHALL include in the Request-URI the public GRUU included in the Contact header of the received SIP INVITE request or the authenticated originator’s CPM Address of received SIP MESSAGE request;